honzajavorek/honzajavorek.cz/posts/pages/cv.md

 I'm systematic and precise.
 Communicative, flexible, able to learn new stuff.
 If I believe my work makes sense, I can do impossible.
 I love to analyze and solve unconventional, challenging problems.
 I hate routine tasks without need of invention.

+I believe less is more and smaller or simpler can beat bigger or more complex.
+I don't like using complex solutions only because everyone else does.
+I always seek for simpler workarounds and alternative ways.

 ## I love

 In 2010 I switched to Python after 5 years of professional PHP experience.
 I fell in love with it immediately.
 I am very passionate about getting as much experienced in Python as possible in the shortest time I can.